Top 7 pancake shops in SoCal, submitted by ABC7 viewers

 earlybirdoc.com

 Where do you go for your pancake fix?
-Tell us in the comments below, and share your pancake pics with #abc7eyewitness!
+Share your pancake pics with #abc7eyewitness!